PostHog/posthog.com/contents/blog/ab-testing-examples.md

 - A simple regression doesn’t account for multiple variables, which leads to higher, insignificant p-values.
 A multivariate regression could provide a more accurate answer.

 📖 **Further reading:** [It All Depends](https://tech.instacart.com/it-all-depends-4bb7b22e854b) on the Tech at Instacart blog.

-## 3. Coinbase – Separating experiment code and functional code
+## 3. Coinbase – Scaling tests by separating experiment and functional code

 Coinbase had a different challenge from Monzo and Instacart.
-To A/B test their machine learning algorithms, Coinbase's team needed to run a high volume of tests.
+To improve their machine learning algorithms, Coinbase needed to run a high volume of tests.
 Because tests impact each other, they needed separation.
-This created a bottleneck: there weren’t enough separate user samples to run all the tests they wanted.
+This created a bottleneck: **there weren’t enough separate user samples to run all the tests they wanted.**

-Running many tests simultaneously also required complex reasoning, documentation, and alignment, which is a lot of work.
+A potential solution was running many tests simultaneously, but this requires complex reasoning, documentation, and alignment, which is a lot of work.
 It also introduces invisible and scattered complexity, which is arguably the worst kind.

-To support a higher volume of tests and simplify the process, Coinbase developed "universes."
+To support a higher volume of tests, Coinbase developed "universes."
 This is a system to split users into groups, assign A/B tests to those groups, then build versions of the app containing the tested components.
 It consisted of three main pieces:

 1. **Components:** parts of a service you may want to experiment on.